 Charmaine C. Stevens, Councillor

-A councillor since 1996, Charmaine is a mainstay who has worked hard for Acadia and has contributed to the community's growth and prosperity.
+A councillor since 1996, Charmaine has worked hard for Acadia and has contributed to the community's growth and prosperity.
 In charge of the Education and Fisheries portfolio, Charmaine works in collaboration with the Education Director and the Employment Officer to assist Band members in acquiring beneficial and sustainable educational opportunities, and with the Fisheries Director to oversee Acadia's prosperous commercial fishery, Kespuwick Resources.

 A graduate from Dalhousie University with a Bachelor of Commerce (1993) and a Bachelor of Law (1996) from Dalhousie Law School, Charmaine operated a successful law practice for ten years.
 As a councillor, she is valuable resource for her legal expertise and is required to work on a number of policies, negotiations and various legal matters.